 Published December 23rd, 2016 by Bob Ciura

 When income investors think of auto stocks, they typically think of the U.S.-based giants Ford Motor (F) and General Motors (GM).
 Both stocks have high dividend yields above 4%.
-General Motors is Warren Buffett’s 2nd highest yielding stock.
+General Motors is one of Warren Buffett’s 20 highest conviction stocks.

 But there are auto manufacturers outside the U.S., that are just as attractive from a dividend perspective.

 One of them is Daimler AG (DDAIF), which sports a 5% dividend yield.

 Daimler’s dividend yield is above its peer group because investors are worried about economic conditions in Europe.
 The European economy was already on shaky ground heading into 2016, and the summer Brexit vote only added to the uncertainty.

 As a result, Daimler shares have dropped 12% since the beginning of 2016.

 While Daimler faces a unique set of geopolitical risk, it also offers above-average return potential.
 The stock is very cheap, with a high dividend yield, and the company itself is performing well.

 This article will discuss Daimler and its merits as a dividend investment.

 Daimler is a major auto maker, based in Germany.
 The company operates in six core segments:

 The stock has declined throughout 2016, but the underlying company fundamentals remain sound.